g0t4/course-managing-docker-linux-servers/securing/secured/README.md

 # secured

+- problem:
-The Docker Engine daemon is traditionally run with root privilege.
+  - `dockerd` is traditionally run as root

-- Thus anyone that can access the API has **root access**.
+  - anyone that can access the API has **root access**
-- Sky's the limit.
-They could launch privileged containers that can compromise every aspect of your system!
+    - sky's the limit
+    - launch `--privileged` containers!
-- This is equally true for the unix socket hosted API which is why it is protected even locally!
+  - also true for the unix socket hosted API

-There is a new [rootless mode for Docker Engine](https://docs.docker.com/engine/security/rootless/) but that just limits the attack scope.
+    - hence the default, restricted access
+    - authorizing acccess is typically handled by group membership (or other fs permissions)
+- one solution:

-This learning VM is about experimenting with TLS to lock down a TCP socket hosting the daemon API.
+  - TLS + TCP socket hosting the daemon API.

 - First, the client needs to **verify the server's identity** via a server certificate.
   - This has the added benefit of encrypting communications so outside attackers can't peak inside.
 - **Second**, the server needs to **verify the client's identity** via a client certificate.
   - This affords not just authentication but authorization, all via a certificate.
 Albeit coarse-grained authorization--all or none.
 In most situations that's sufficient.

+## What about rootless mode?

+There is a new [rootless mode for Docker Engine](https://docs.docker.com/engine/security/rootless/) but that just limits the attack scope.

 ## How to obtain keys and certs to learn? `mkcert` it is!